salopensource/sal/docs/Installation.md

 ## How it works

 Sal is split into Business Units, and then subdivided into Groups.
-Each client would be a Business Unit, and then each Munki manifest is a Group.
+Each customer would be a Business Unit, and then the machines can be divided into Machine Groups.

 ##Server installation